SsahilxydD/tsw/README.md

 - UPI_NAME (required): display name
 - WEBHOOK_SECRET (recommended): shared secret for /webhooks/sms (header X-Webhook-Secret)
 - STRICT_UPI_ID_MATCH (optional): set to true to require your UPI_ID to be present in incoming SMS text
+ - ALLOW_RAW_AMOUNT (optional, default true): if false, only productId-based checkout is allowed

 Gmail option (outline)
 - If your bank sends emails for credits, you can poll Gmail via the Gmail API and POST the parsed messages to the same /webhooks/sms endpoint with a body containing a concatenated text, or build a /webhooks/email endpoint mirroring the SMS logic.